OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ### Changes in research evaluation <a name="evaluation"></a>

+The world of research evaluation is slowly changing.
+While there is generally little empirical evidence, it is generally accepted that research evaluation is almost entirely contingent on getting research articles published in 'high impact' journal venues.

+One consequence of this, is that other elements of the research process, are seen as less important.
+This includes Open Science, which can be viewed as risky or detrimental to the career choices of an individual research, and in particular those who are already disadvantaged/marginalised, or at an earlier stage in their career.

+Perhaps a much bigger consequence of this, however, is that we essentially have a system where researchers are rewarded for how many papers they publish, and the brands associated with the venue of publication, which can be detrimental to the value of shared knowledge.

+Things are changing, though.
+It is becoming more widely realised that these publication-based incentives are detrimental to the research process, and the health of research culture.
+For example, this comes from an [advertisement for a professorship at the Ludwig Maximillian University](http://www.nicebread.de/open-science-hiring-practices/), Munich, and is the first time that Open Science was made an explicit part of hiring criteria:

+> "Our department embraces the values of open science and strives for replicable and reproducible research.
+For this goal we support transparent research with open data, open material, and pre-registrations.
+Candidates are asked to describe in what way they already pursued and plan to pursue these goals."

+Having Open Science as a core value in research departments sends a strong message for a shift in research cultures.

+[Mention stuff from the EC here]
+[Also EURODOC statements]

 ### Potential impact on your career <a name="career"></a>

 ### Creating your digital profile <a name="profile"></a>

 * ORCID
 * Publons - note Clarivate caveat (integrate with ORCID)